hujhax/austin-improv-wiki/Troupes/I Am a Coat Rack, I Am a Lamp.md

 **I Am a Coat Rack, I Am a Lamp** was an one-off Cagematch team.

 ## Summary
-From founder [[Tami Nelson]]: <blockquote>The concept here is that the majority of the players will be environment (ala lois caz) and there will only be 5-6 actual players.</blockquote>
+From founder [[Performers/Tami Nelson|Tami Nelson]]: <blockquote>The concept here is that the majority of the players will be environment (ala lois caz) and there will only be 5-6 actual players.</blockquote>

 ## History
 They played one match against [[Troupes/You, Me, and Greg|You, Me, and Greg]] on 3/31/06.
 They lost.